GoogleCloudPlatform/oldisim/README.md

 # Description #

-oldisimulator is a framework to support benchmarks that emulate Online Data- Intensive (OLDI) workloads, such as web search and social networking.
+oldisimulator is a framework to support benchmarks that emulate Online Data- Intensive (OLDI) workloads.

+OLDI workloads are user-facing workloads that mine massive datasets across many servers
+* Strict Service Level Objectives (SLO): e.g. 99%-ile tail latency is 5ms
+* High fan-out with large distributed state
+* Extremely challenging to perform power management

+Some examples are web search and social networking.

 # Prerequisites #